 Returns assume a short investment position on the date that WSD Capital Management published its thesis, and an exit on the date that the WSD Target Price is realized.

 Returns do not reflect any taxes, fees or dividend and interest expenses related to short sales.

 The returns are hypothetical and do not reflect the actual results of WSD Capital Management’s investment activities, nor is it necessarily indicative of future results of WSD Capital Management’s investment activities.

 Nucor Corporation (“Nucor”) is North America’s largest recycler and a manufacturer of steel products, with operating facilities primarily in the U.S. and Canada.
 Nucor, through The David J. Joseph Company, also brokers ferrous and nonferrous metals, pig iron and HBI/DRI; supplies ferro-alloys; and processes ferrous and nonferrous scrap.

-WSD Capital Management announced its short position in Nucor in August 2017.
+WSD Capital Management announced its short position in Nucor on August 29, 2017.
 According to the American Iron and Steel Institute, total U.S. steel imports increased by 22.1 percent year-over-year to roughly 23.17 million net tons through the first seven months of 2017.
 Notwithstanding a series of punitive trade actions in the recent past, imports continue to make inroads into the U.S. market due to foreign producers’ overcapacity.
-Nucor, in particular, has raised concerns about a renewed flood of subsidized imports this year during its Q2 earnings call.
+Nucor, in particular, has raised concerns about a renewed flood of subsidized imports in 2017 during its Q2 earnings call.